 Covid-19 update; We are now open for careful practise.
 If you are an existing patient wanting an appt, please text 07816319540.
 If you would like to start as a new patient, please use the website contact form.

-You can read the whole blurb if you'd like, but the short version is I trained about 1/4 of a century ago and have been in professional practise since (apart from baby breaks) with constant ongoing development, most notably in Japan and America.
+You can read the whole blurb if you'd like, but the short version is I trained about 1/4 of a century ago and have been in professional practise since (apart from maternity breaks) with constant ongoing development, most notably in Japan and America.
 Currently I am also doing a full, degree level training in Chinese Herbal Medicine with the White Crane Academy at ICOM.
 This is a small and fairly new training (2nd intake) set up by Andrew Flower PhD who is one of UK's pre-eminent practitioners of Chinese herbal medicine.
 It was worth the wait and is squeezing my brain to keep it reevaluating the wonders of Traditional East Asian Medicine.
-From about August 2021, I will be able to offer Chinese herbal treatment from my clinic alongside the moxibustion and acupuncture.
+I currently offer Chinese herbal treatment under supervision from my clinic alongside the moxibustion and acupuncture.
 They are 3 strands of the same medicine.

 In 2015 I was lucky enough to have the opportunity to study Shiunko-kyo, a particularly subtle and effective style of moxibustion, with Koshiishi sensei on her only training course outside of Japan.
 In 2016 I was invited back to undertake further training with her in Tokyo and returned in 2017 to further this.
 I also attended the World Conference of Japanese acupuncture and moxibustion in Tsukuba, Japan in 2016 as well as advanced training with various eminent Japanese sensei in Tokyo and Shikoku during both of those trips.
-This followed up with the NAJOM 25th anniversary conference in Vancouver and exchanges with other practitioners, including Jason Roberston, in Seattle.
+I followed this up with the NAJOM 25th anniversary conference in Vancouver and exchanges with other practitioners, including Jason Roberston, in Seattle. which brings us up to now and the last stretch of the full practitioner training in CHM (see above) whilst maintaining acupuncture, herbs and adjunctive therapies, such as dietary therapy, ongoing CPD.

 The letters mean;